 qemu-img convert -O qcow2 Windows.vhdx disk.qcow2

 Remember to change Windows.vhdx to the path to your own vhdx file.
-Now you just wait; this might take a while.
+Now grab your beverage of choice; this might take a while.
 Once it’s done, delete the original VHDX file, as we no longer need it.

 How to take a QCOW2 snapshot